 As you can see these two different plants have the same common name.
 That’s why it’s important for us to add the Latin name to show the difference.

 - Kitchen sage (Salvia officinalis): While not exactly the same as white sage, it does work quite similarly when it comes to carrying respect, prayers, and energy between the realms of spirit and physical.
-It can also be used quite well as a cleansing smudge alone or in combination with other herbs.
+It can also be used quite well as a cleansing herbal smoke alone or in combination with other herbs.

 - Cedar is another amazing botanical for honoring your ancestors.
 It’s an herb with a history of use in ceremonies of transitions such as births and initiations.
 It is said to be calming and uplifting.
 She reminds me of the woman who is bears the wisdom of experience, yet retains the sense adventurous mystery that dares you to see what she’s found.
 She is a keeper of secrets and that which is sacred.